ManfredHerrmann/boxspy/README.md

 * Developer mode (cAdvisor) for monitoring local deployments, rapid development and troubleshooting in DevOps environments

-## Quick Start: Running Boxer in a Docker Container
+## Quick Start: Running Bokzer in a Docker Container

-To quickly tryout Boxer on your machine with Docker (version 1.3 or above), we have a Docker image that includes everything you need to get started.
+To quickly tryout Bokzer on your machine with Docker (version 1.3 or above), we have a Docker image that includes everything you need to get started.
 Simply run:

 ```
 sudo docker run \